 My goal, ever since I moved from amateur transceivers to Motorola, was to get a brand new APX 8000; and, with Boss and Ken’s guidance, on May 2020, I made the leap to purchase a brand new Motorola APX 8000.
 I like purchasing new stuff — it’s a quirk of mine.

 Hold on…I ended up NOT getting the Motorola APX 8000 after all…instead, I ended up getting two models up above the Motorola APX 8000; I ended up getting the Motorola Flag-ship; hence, I exceeded my goal and got the rare, brand new, elusive, hard-to-get Motorola APX 8000HXE — directly from the Motorola Factory — another huge win in my journey towards effectuating my goal.

-Now, I realize having the Motorola APX 8000HXE doesn’t mean shit to a lot of people; and, it hell doesn’t mean shit to the majority of the HAM population; but, remember this…I didn’t set this goal to achieve it for you or anyone else…I achieved this goal for myself; and, those that matter to me, even though they might not know about the Motorola APX 8000HXE, are happy for me; because, they know I’m about achieving my goals.
+Now, I realize having the Motorola APX 8000HXE doesn’t mean shit to a lot of people; and, it sure as hell doesn’t mean shit to the majority of the HAM population; but, remember this…I didn’t set this goal to achieve it for you or anyone else…I achieved this goal for myself; and, those that matter to me, even though they might not know about the Motorola APX 8000HXE, are happy for me; because, they know I’m about achieving my goals.

-Now, when I’m talking about my goals, I ain’t talking about setting a financial goal — while that’s an essential part of obtaining certain goals, like this one, it isn’t the end-all moment; and, it is the easier part of my goal process…meaning, I have direct control over my finances, and, like you, I have a financial formula that works for me towards making a purchase of something…so making money is the easier part of the process; the other elements of the process are much more difficult and challenging, such as, but not limited to, getting something that is not easily available to the general public and coupling that difficulty of getting something that is not easily available to the general with the goal of learning all about that product; so, I can use it and manipulate it to my specific circumstances.
+When I’m talking about my goals, I ain’t JUST talking about setting a financial goal — while that’s an essential part of obtaining certain goals, like this one, it isn’t the end-all moment; and, it is the easier part of my goal process; because, I have direct control over my finances, and, like you, I have a financial formula that works for me towards making a purchase of something…so, I view making money is the easier part of my goal-acquisition-process; the other elements of the processes are much more difficult and challenging, such as, but not limited to, getting that something that is not easily available to the general public and coupling that difficulty of getting that something that is not easily available to the general public with the goal of learning all about that something; so, I can manipulate it for use to my specific circumstances.